justh0dl/public-pool-ui/README.md

 ## Features
 - Quantum Sniper Pool Branding
 - Black & gold / white themes
+- Particles toggle added
 - More pool stats on splash
-- Chart adjusted on worker monitoring
 - LAN-accessible UI
-- Systemd service support *(not fully tested)*
+- Run as a Service (Auto-Start on Boot)
 - Can run alongside the normal Public Pool UI
+- Chart adjusted on worker monitor, can easily see all workers without additional clicks on mobile and desktop

 ---